Adobe Lightroom is the most popular editing suite for photographers in the world, and it fully deserves that accolade.

 Besides, who’s to say you can only use one or the other?
 Personally, I find that Lightroom has 90% of the functionality I need when post processing, but if it falls short for any reason I can take my image into Photoshop straight from Lightroom.
 It’s the best of both worlds!

 A perfect illustration of how simple and intuitive Lightroom can be is the array of presets on offer.
-Dozens of websites offer their very own Lightroom presets, and we've got some of our own completely free ones.
-You can find out more about them here.
+Dozens of websites offer their very own Lightroom presets, and we’ve got some of our own bespoke presets that you can find here.

 However, many beginner photographers are put off the idea of Lightroom presets.
 They think they’ll be annoyingly tough to install and use, but that couldn’t be further from the truth.
 Here’s how easy it is: